UZerbinati/uzerbinati.eu/teaching/spectral_theory.md

 ---
 layout: page
-title: Spectral Theory and Spectral Practices
+title: Spectral Theory and Spectral Practice
 ---
 I've been invited to teach a minicourse on Finite Element approximations of eigenvalues problems at the University of Edinburgh, UK, by Prof. [Kaibo Hu](https://kaibohu.github.io/).
 The course was supported by the [ERC Starting Grant GeoFEM (Geometric Finite Element Methods)](https://kaibohu.github.io/geofem/).
 The courses composes of 4 lectures, each lasting one hour and of practical exercises making use of the finite element library [Firedrake](https://www.firedrakeproject.org/).